 Decline of the wild honey bees

-Since 1994 wild honey bee populations have been devastated by two species of parasitic mites.
+Since 1994 wild honey bee populations have been devastated by a variety of reasons, including parasitic mites, pesticides, and loss of habitat.
 Many domesticated honey bee colonies have also been lost.

-The Orchard Mason Bee, or Blue Orchard Bee (Osmia lignaria), usually referred to as Mason Bees or Osmia, is native to Douglas County.
-It is a very good pollinator as it collects much more pollen than nectar.
-It is smaller than a honey bee, black in color with a dark blue iridescent sheen on it's abdomen (or rear end).
-A closely related bee (Osmia ribifloris) has an emerald green sheen on it's abdomen.
+Orchard mason bees, or blue orchard bees (Osmia lignaria), usually referred to as mason bees or Osmia, are native to Oregon.
+They are very good pollinators because they collect much more pollen than nectar.
+A mason bee is smaller than a honey bee, black in color with a dark blue iridescent sheen on its abdomen (or rear end).
+A closely related bee (Osmia ribifloris) has an emerald green sheen on its abdomen.
 Mason bees are very gentle and will sting only if roughly handled.

-They are a solitary bee (no hive or queen) and usually nest in holes abandoned by a variety of wood borers.
+They are solitary bees (no hive or queen) and usually nest in holes abandoned by a variety of wood borers.
 In the deepest part of their hole they form an egg chamber, collect a loaf of pollen and nectar, lay an egg on the pollen, and seal up the chamber with mud.
 They repeat this process until the hole is full of egg chambers.
-These hard working little bees only live for six to eight weeks in the spring, usually from the middle of March to the middle of May.
+These hard-working little bees only live for six to eight weeks in the spring, usually from the middle of March to the middle of May.
 This timing is perfect for fruit trees and berries.

-The eggs hatch within a week and the larvae eat the pollen in 4 to 6 weeks, then transform into pupa.
-In another 2 to 4 weeks, or by mid-July, the pupa changes into the adult stage and remains in the cell until the following spring.
+The eggs hatch within a week and the larvae eat the pollen in four to six weeks, then transform into pupa.
+In another two to four weeks, or by mid-July, the pupa changes into the adult stage and remains in the cell until the following spring.
 The inner cells contain females and the outer cells contain males.
 Obviously, they emerge in sequence.

-During their 4 to 6 week life, the female may occupy 4 to 6 tunnels and may lay up to 36 eggs.
-One of the limiting factors of Mason bee population is the lack of suitable nest holes with a mud supply nearby.
+During their short life, the female may occupy four to six tunnels and may lay up to 36 eggs.
+One of the limiting factors of mason bee population is the lack of suitable nesting holes with a mud supply nearby.
 With a minimal amount of effort, we can provide nest blocks that are a proven method of increasing bee populations and assure better pollination of our fruit trees and gardens.

 Building nesting blocks

-A mason Bee nest block can be made by drilling a series of 9/32 or 5/16 holes into almost any piece of sound dry wood that is free of cracks, providing it is not treated wood.
+A mason bee nest block can be made by drilling a series of 9/32 or 5/16 holes into almost any piece of sound dry wood that is free of cracks, providing it is not treated wood.
 The holes can be a much as 10 inches deep, but must not go all the way through the wood.
-A typical nest block could be made out of a 12" long piece of 4" x 4".
-Since 4" x 4" is actually 3.5" x 3.5", the holes should be only 3" deep.
+A typical nest block could be made out of a 12-inch-long piece of 4" x 4".
+Since 4" x 4" is actually 3.5" x 3.5", the holes should be only 3 inches deep.
 The holes can be all on one face, spaced 3/4 inch apart on center minimum.
-Our layout would be 4 holes across and 12 holes vertically.
+Our layout would be four holes across and 12 holes vertically.
 This would give a total of 48 holes.
-An alternate hole arrangement would be to drill row 1 on the left side of the block, row 2 on the front, and row 3 on the right side.
+An alternate hole arrangement would be to drill Row 1 on the left side of the block, Row 2 on the front, and Row 3 on the right side.
 And so on down the block.
 This will spread the bees out a little.

 Cleanly drilled holes are desirable.
 A brad-point bit will give somewhat better results than a steel bit.
 The blocks will also need a small eye screw or metal strap to hang the up with.